SW engineering, engineering management and the business of software

 Making People Excel

 This is very broad, but encapsulates the notion that a majority of the work of an engineering manager’s time is spent on making people do good work and produce good output.
-Activities in the this bucket include 1:1s, coaching, feedback, mentorship, motivation, career management, etc.
+Activities in this bucket include 1:1s, coaching, feedback, mentorship, motivation, career management, etc.

 Clarity of Vision & Priorities